top of page

 Rachel Liew

-Rachel has shared Sam’s story multiple times on BBC Radio Derby, and has also been featured in local and national publications to raise awareness of FIRES and its devastating impact.
+She has shared Sam's story on BBC Radio Derby and in local and national publications.

 Sam's Superhero background 1.png